finops-jp/ja/README.md

 ## ライセンス / License

-The documentation is made available under the Creative Commons Attribution 4.0 International License.
-See the LICENSE file.
+- The documentation is made available under the Creative Commons Attribution 4.0 International License.
+See the [LICENSE.md](LICENSE.md) file.
-The website content is made available under the MIT License.
-See the LICENSE file.
+- The website content is made available under the MIT License.
+See the [LICENSE-WEBSITE](LICENSE-WEBSITE.md) file.